Tennis Australia: Famous Australian Tennis Players

 Rodney George Laver, an Australian Tennis legend, and the only player in the history of tennis to hold the Grand Slam twice.
 Laver was born in the sunshine state of Australia and nicknamed ‘Rocket’ by his coach Harry Hopman who was a Davis Cup captain.
 At the age of 17, in 1956, Laver won the US Junior Championship tournament.
 In 1962, Laver became the only second player to win the Grand Slam and in 1969, he won the Grand Slam again.
-Rod Laver was ranked world number one tennis player for seven successive years from 1964 to 1970.
+Rod Laver was ranked the world's number-one tennis player for seven successive years from 1964 to 1970.
 Throughout his career, Laver won thirty-nine titles and had a winning record of about eighty percent.
 Laver retired from professional tennis in 1979 and was part of the International and Australian Tennis Halls of Fame between 1981 and 1993.
-In 2000, as a tribute to Rod Laver, the centre court in Melbourne Park was to be named after him; the Rod Laver Arena.
+In 2000, as a tribute to Rod Laver, the 'Centre Court' or 'Flinders Park' in Melbourne Park was named after him; the Rod Laver Arena.